Katrina Chen

+Chen is currently an author, advocate, and the President of 安信 (AnXin) Community Savings Credit Union, the first credit union initiative dedicated to serving Chinese Canadians and Chinese-language communities in British Columbia, Canada.
+She was the first Taiwanese-Canadian elected and appointed to the B.C.
+Cabinet and Executive Council as the Minister of State for Child Care from 2017 to 2022.

+Throughout her career and activism, Chen has always been an advocate for equity.
+She is also a certified coach with the International Coaching Federation.
+Her children’s book, A Stronger Home, was published by Orca Book Publishers in May 2025 and is dedicated to raising awareness about family violence from a child’s perspective.

 Early life and career

 Chen was raised in Taichung, Taiwan, where her father was a member of the city council.
+She immigrated to Canada on her own and completed her education in British Columbia.

-She has served as a trustee on the Burnaby Board of Education, and worked in both provincial and federal government constituency offices for over 10 years.
+She served as a trustee on the Burnaby Board of Education, and worked in both provincial and federal government constituency offices for over 10 years.
 She has a bachelor of arts degree with a political science major and a history minor from Simon Fraser University, and also earned a certificate in immigration laws, policies and procedures from the University of British Columbia.
 She has also worked as a community organizer with ACORN, emceed for major cultural festivals, and volunteered as an executive member for several local non-profit organizations for many years.
+She is also a professional career, life, executive and leadership coach.